redhym/Data-Analysis-Projects/Crime Data Analysis in New Zealand.md

 >https://public.tableau.com/app/profile/hyma8492/viz/CrimeDataAnalysisNZ/Dashboard1?publish=yes

-**I think this data analysis will be useful to help the police to make decisions to reduce the crimes.
+**I think this data analysis will be useful to the authorities to help make decisions to reduce the crimes.
 Like what areas to focus on and time of the day.**